(The Internet-Famous Soda That is Way Better Than it Should Be)

 - Drink immediately, dirty sodas wait for no one

-- Chill your glass if you want it extra refreshing
+- Chill your glass to make it more refreshing

 Fun Dirty Dr. Pepper Variations